trustlines-protocol/tl-docs/docs/use_cases/time_credits/time_credits_on_trustlines.md

 In the non-profit sector, there is an often-overlooked but important distinction between charity work and **solidarity work**.
 Using the term "solidarity" usually indicates a belief that community work is a reciprocal or circular activity.
 Proponents emphasize that we each have something to both contribute and to gain from our neighbors, that no person is an island.

 This philosophy is apparent in most time credit systems.
 Time credits (also referred to as time dollars or timebanking) are a form of alternative currency in which the unit of account is "time."
 In other words, they receive a number of credits corresponding to the number of hours worked.
-See _"[Top 3 reasons to use time credits for community work](#top-3-reasons-to-use-time-credits-for-community-work)"_ for some benefits of time credits.
+See **Top 3 reasons to use time credits for community work** for some benefits of time credits.

 Within most time credit systems, it is generally accepted that everybody's time should be valued equally.
 This may be due to an egalitarian philosophy, but also related to the specific type of work being done.
 "Care work" is an example of a specific type of work that is not typically valued by the market economy, but it can be a good fit for time credits.